Lynn RevsonArtist(s)Andy WarholArtist NationalityAmerican (North American)Object Creation Date1981Medium & SupportPolaroidDimensions

 The Warhol Foundation, celebrating Andy Warhol’s lifelong engagement and experimentation with photography, donated this collection of Polaroid photographs.
 The majority of Warhol’s Polaroid images were taken using Polaroid Big Shot or SX-70 Polaroid cameras from 1970-1987, although his work in this medium began as early as 1958.
 Throughout his career, he photographed artists, celebrities, sports heroes, and friends using his Polaroid cameras.
 Over half his sitters were not well-known or remain unidentified.
 Warhol often photographed his subjects multiple times from a variety of angles.
 The resulting portraits often repeat poses and frequently portray subjects wearing similar thickly applied white makeup, eyeliner, and red lipstick, which were visual techniques used to flatten the subjects' features, as Warhol often used the Polaroid photographs as the basis for portraits made in the mediums of silkscreen and paint.Physical Description

 A bust-length portrait of a woman.
-She wears thick white makeup on her face and chest, and red lipstick, with her long hair swept back.
-She looks over her shoulder, turning her head toward the camera.Primary Object ClassificationPhotographCollection AreaPhotographyRights
+She wears wears thick white makeup on her face and chest, and red lipstick, with her long hair swept back.
+She faces the camera and smiles, her body turned straight toward the lens.Primary Object ClassificationPhotographCollection AreaPhotographyRights

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image